Writing Your Personal Statement

 with Michayla Lehman

-CRLA-certified writing consultant Michayla Lehman, an English major, will teach the basic guidelines for writing a literature review.
-Especially geared for majors such as allied health, athletic training, education, and psychology, this workshop is detailed and will walk you through the steps of writing this highly specialized, discipline-specific essay.
-Bring your literature review assignments and research with you.
+Michayla Lehman, senior English major and CRLA-certified writing center tutor, will teach the basic guidelines for writing a literature review.
+Especially geared for majors such as education, exercise and sport science, music, and psychology, this workshop will walk you through the steps of writing this highly specialized, discipline-specific essay.

 Writing Papers with a Clear Conscience: